sww1235/Dream-Home-wizards-tower/README.md

 Total floorspace 3793 sq ft

+## Load planning

+loads from roof level:

+-	Steel 22 Gauge standing seam conical roof
+-	Maintance catwalk constructed of steel with open grate composite floor with exterior railing designed to support communication antennas and lighting fixtures.
+Use live and dead load estimates from theatrical catwalks.
+- 4 pick points for 2 ton hoists in central atrium area on underside of beams (want at least a 3x safety factor for each pick point)

 ## General Description

+### Building code stuff

+Using IRC/IBC 2018 codes, house probably doesn't fall under the IRC due to the use of heavy timber and concrete construction.
+The IRC has specific construction styles that it covers, and in the 2018 codes, it primarily covers balloon/platform framing.

+Based on this, the house would fall under R-3 residential occupancy.
+Quoting the code: "Section 310.4 Residential Group R-3.
+Buildings that do not contain more than two dwelling units"

+Section 405 doesn't apply due to exception 1 of 405.1, since the building is sprinklered per 903.3.1.3

+section 420.2 separation walls may apply

+max height (table 504.3) and max stories (table 504.4) for HT construction in R occupancies is 60 ft (R3 stories 4) with sprinklers according to 903.3.1.2 or 903.3.1.3 , and 85 ft with sprinklers according to 903.3.1.1 (R3 stories 5).
+All new R occupancies must be sprinklered.

+Section 505.3 Equipment platforms are not considered a story or part of the story below. they do not contirbute to building area or number of stories.

+### General notes

 House is sited so that the elevator shaft is facing north.
 The elevator shaft is embedded in a hill with the majority of the house with southern exposure.

 general style is a combination between medieval and modern.
 Lots of slate and wood, but open plan layouts and not a lot of walls.
 Medieval simplicity, with